-- a.
-Since the birth of the GBPF, membership has almost quadrupled, fuelled by the surge in classic lifting. - b.
-The on-line application system will be improved on the new web-site to reduce the amount of nugatory work being done by the Membership Registrar. - b.
-In 2016 we enjoyed further significant growth to reach over 3000 registered members and all the signs are that this growth will continue in 2017. - c.
+- Since the birth of the GBPF, membership has quadrupled, fuelled by the surge in classic lifting. - b.
+In 2017 we reached almost 4000 registered members and all the signs are that this growth will continue in 2018. - c.
 We are gaining lifters from other organisations, particularly ones who support drug free lifting.
 However, we should not be complacent as some lifters do seem to be attracted to go elsewhere, either because it's "more fun" or because they are not good enough to do well in British Powerlifting. - d.
 University participation is increasing and this is largely due to the introduction of the IPF World University championships.
-We are running the 2nd British University Championships at Moulton College and this is attracting a lot of new members.
+We are running the 3rd British University Championships at Moulton College and this is attracting a lot of new members.
 We are also applying for recognition of powerlifting to the British Universities, Colleges and Sports (BUCS).
-This would enable university teams to obtain funding for their teams. - e.
+This would enable university teams to obtain funding for their teams.
+However, this is contingent on our achieving NGB status. - e.
 A British Powerlifting Recognised Club scheme has been introduced.
 This aim of this is to give clubs with the requisite facilities and coaching expertise official status. - f.
 Incentive schemes are already being introduced and these should bring in a good number of new people from the club environment. - g.
-Our target now is to reach 5000 members by the end of 2022.
+Our target now is to reach 5000 members by the end of 2020.